7mind/blog/constructive-test-taxonomy.md

 1. We design our code and tests to be able to test most of it through interfaces,
 2. We create a "dummy" or "mock" implementation for every single entity which communicates with the outer world,
 3. For each abstract test, we create at least two implementations: one wired with production implementations, another one --- with dummy ones,
-4. We skip "production" tests when they cannot be run (service is not available, etc).
+4. We skip "production" tests when they cannot be run (service is not available, etc),
+5. We try to avoid any polymorphism in any non-leaf nodes of our dependency tree.

+Such an approach helps you to enforce encapsulation, allows you to code business logic with blazing fast tests and postopone integration works.

 Previously we've been doing it manually and even it that case it worths it.
 Now we automated it.

 ### Mocks vs Dummies